 This is why I’m calling Jasna Slovakia the Mini-Whistler of Europe.
 There is honestly no European resort so compact yet so epic.

 The lift system is all modern gondolas and chairs and as Jasna is part of the GoPass network, you can buy your hands-free lift pass online (for a 2 euro discount), share credit with your friends, and even see a map of where you skied that day.

-So where to stay for Jasna?
+So where to stay for Jasna in the Nizke Tatry?
 You basically have 3 options:

 - At the base of the ski resort